 What Is Diabetes?

 Diabetes is a disease in which blood glucose levels are above normal.
-About 1 in 10 people have diabetes in the U.S. If current trends continue, about 1 in 3 Americans will develop type 2 diabetes in their lifetime.
-Type 2 diabetes is the most common type of diabetes.
+About 1 in 10 people have diabetes in the U.S. 1 in 5 don’t know they have diabetes.
+Type 2 diabetes is the most common type.
 Diabetes can be managed.
 People who do not have diabetes can take steps to prevent or delay the development of type 2 diabetes.
 (Source: Centers for Disease Control and Prevention - CDC)

 What are Risk Factors for Diabetes?